The-Yak-Collective/yakcollective/proposals.md

 ---

 # list of proposals read from github
-right now, reading from a public repository re covid-19.
+right now, reading yakcollective. will need its own site

 {% for issue in site.data.issues %}
 **Issue number:** {{issue.number}}     **title:** {{issue.title}}